-- 1. Terms of Adoption.
+- Terms of Adoption.
 Terms of adoption will comply with the state adoption timeline for the subject area/grade level under adoption.
 The review cycle will also correspond with the state adoption timeline for all subjects/grade levels. - 2.
 Implementation.
-The district facilitator and adoption team will create a plan for implementation, including a professional development plan for training teachers on the new materials.
-The implementation plan will also include the process in which parents will be notified of their ability to access their children's instructional materials and encouraged to access the system, both through the district website and in written format.
-This notification should be provided annually, as long as the materials are in use in the district. - 3.
-School Need.
-The number of materials needed for the next school year should be reported to the superintendent prior to April 1.
+The District Instructional Team will create a plan for implementation, including a professional development plan for training teachers on the new materials.
+The implementation plan will also include the process in which parents will be notified of their ability to access their children's instructional materials and encouraged to access the system, both through the district website and annually in written format.
+This notification should be provided annually, as long as the materials are in use in the district.